copofe/clean-architecture-vue/README.md

 ## Mocking

-We use nitro as mock service, supporting global and local mocking.
+We use nitro as mock service, supporting global and partial mocking.
 The mock server port is hardcoded as 8080 in the project.
 If there is a conflict, you can modify the following:

 - `package.json`
 ```json